-As set Liability

-Balance Sheet location June 30, 2017 mber 31, 2016 June 30, 2017 Dec ember 31, 2016

-Fuel swaps designated as hedging instruments

-Prepaid expenses and other assets \$ 5,955 \$ 20,288 \$ \$

-Other long-term assets 897

-Accrued expenses and other liabilities 1,056 - 41,865 44,271

-Other long-term liabilities 6,255 13,237 34,529 38,608

-Foreign currency forward contracts designated as

-hedging instruments

-Prepaid expenses and other assets 13,509 144

-Other long-term assets 28,718 14

-Accrued expenses and other liabilities 2,141 4,665 61,788

-Other long-term liabilities 88,920

-Interest rate swaps designated as hedging

-instruments

-Accrued expenses and other liabilities 2,546 3,331

-Other long-term liabilities - 1,151
+As set Liab ility Balance Sheet location June 30, 2017 Dec ember 31, 2016 June 30, 2017 De cember 31, 2016 Fuel swaps designated as hedging instruments Prepaid expenses and other assets \$ 5,955 \$ 20,288 \$ \$ Other long-term assets 897 Accrued expenses and other liabilities 1,056 41,865 44,271 Other long-term liabilities 6,255 13,237 34,529 38,608 Foreign currency forward contracts designated as hedging instruments Prepaid expenses and other assets 13,509 144 Other long-term assets 28,718 14 Accrued expenses and other liabilities 2,141 4,665 61,788 Other long-term liabilities 88,920 Interest rate swaps designated as hedging instruments Accrued expenses and other liabilities 2,546 3,331 Other long-term liabilities 1,151

-The fair values of swap and forward contracts are determined based on inputs that are readily available in public markets or can be derived from information available in public markets.
-The Company determines the value of options and collars utilizing an option pricing model based on inputs that are either readily available in public markets or can be derived from information available in publicly quoted markets.
+The fair values of swap and forward contracts are determined based on inputs that are readily available in public markets or can be derived from information available in public markets or can be derived from information available in public markets or can be derived from information available in public markets or can be derived from information available in publicly quoted markets.
 The option pricing model used by the Company is an industry standard model for valuing options and is used by the broker/dealer community.
 The inputs to this option pricing model are the option strike price, underlying price, risk-free rate of interest, time to expiration, and volatility.
 The fair value of option contracts considers both the intrinsic value and any remaining time value associated with those derivatives that have not yet settled.
 The Company also considers counterparty credit risk and its own credit risk in its determination of all estimated fair values.
+Our derivatives and financial instruments were categorized as Level 2 in the fair value hierarchy, and we had no derivatives or financial instruments categorized as Level 1 or Level 3.
 Our derivative contracts include rights of offset with our counterparties.
 We have elected to net certain assets and liabilities within counterparties when the rights of offset exist.
 We are not required to post cash collateral related to our derivative instruments.